 Do we ever talk about the reality of heartbreak and how it shapes the way we look at ourselves?
 Do we ever take the time to reflect on how far we’ve come or let it break us beyond repair?
 Much like any human being, I’ve struggled with my share of heartbreak, but one recent experience changed the way I looked at myself forever.
 While it did break me in some regard, it taught me a valuable lesson about my self-worth, and in keeping up with the transparent theme of the blog I wanted to share.
 It’s long, but I hope you enjoy :)

 A little while back I had the extreme displeasure of falling into a situation with a young man shortly after my grandfather passed.
 I didn’t even realize quite how vulnerable I was after the loss until I fell in too deep to get myself out.
 We found ourselves frequenting the same circles and spaces over the last few years before we officially had a conversation.
 I knew and was fairly certain from the first few interactions between him and I that I did not like or trust him, AT ALL.
-Ironically, a lot of the preconceived notions that I thought were proven wrong after more time spent together, turned out to be exactly right, but I didn’t realize it until after everything had fallen apart.
+Ironically, a lot of the preconceived notions I thought were proven wrong after more time spent together, turned out to be exactly right, but I didn’t realize it until after everything had fallen apart.
 By the time we frequented the same space more often, my disdain had faded into neutrality and I begin to feel as if I had misjudged him.
 More intrigue ensued following in-depth conversations surrounding life, interests, and future goals.
 We agreed to meet up one night to collaborate on an outside project and suddenly all the feelings of neutrality and possible intrigue turned into confused passion and intense emotion.
 He admitted he’d always felt something for me and felt it from the moment he first saw me.
 All these feelings of confusion and curiosity bubbled to the surface during our intimate conversation that night as he told me things about myself I had always wondered if people noticed or could even see.
 Without either one of us realizing it, he had suddenly given me what I’d constantly been craving, but couldn’t put words to.
-All I knew was that someone, a man had finally ‘saw’ me…
+All I knew was that someone, a man, had finally ‘saw’ me…

 Following suit was a rollercoaster ride of bullshit and intense emotion.
 I had fallen in head first based on a flurry of words and descriptions I’d always wanted to describe me.
 I found myself doing things and feeding off the emotional intimacy and intensity I’d always dreamed of, but ultimately knew I wasn’t ready for.
-I’d gotten so caught up in the exchange of emotion and words, I truly felt connected to him meanwhile his actions directly contradicted that and said something completely otherwise.
-I was stupid enough to convince myself that what I felt and what he said he felt was real, even when he had explicitly chose someone else.
+I’d gotten so caught up in the exchange of emotion and words that I truly felt connected to him while his actions directly contradicted everything and said something completely otherwise.
+I was stupid enough to convince myself that what I felt and what he said he felt was real, even when he had explicitly chosen someone else.
 I had convinced myself that the intense feeling was enough to compensate for settling to be his option.
 I just knew I was never gonna feel like this again, so I held on for as long as I could.
 I did try to get off multiple times, but to no avail when I allowed him to pull me right back in.
 The emotional tug of war left me drained and feeling immensely inadequate, but still determined and holding on to words from a December night.
 He said he cared about me, believed in me, would be there and saw what I didn’t think anybody else could, and I felt like I had to believe it, even when my health was jeopardized for it, even when he chose someone else, even when he refused to acknowledge my feelings, even when he ignored and disregarded me, even when he lied and blamed me for the pain he caused.
 I’d given rides, listened, stayed late, opened my home, answered distress calls, believed in him, and exerted emotional labor to make sure his confidence was in tact all while he inadvertently destroyed mine.
 I don’t think I ever knew what my love looked like until I added up what I allowed him access to.
 He rendered me completely helpless emotionally, by the time May came I was completely shattered and my confidence was nearly half of what it was when I let him in.
 I let him convince me of my newfound worthlessness after being nothing, but a benefit and an asset to him.
-I wanted so badly for him to ‘see’ me like he did on that night in December, but the hard truth was he wouldn’t because honestly, he never did.
+I wanted so badly for him to ‘see’ me like he did on that night in December, but the hard truth was that he wouldn’t because honestly, he never did.

 -The Aftermath: The Reality of Heartbreak